 In 1993, a new chapter began in the history of Tour de Pologne.
 Czesław Lang, the 1980 Olympics silver medallist and the precursor of Polish professional cycling, invested his own money in the struggling venture.
 In a short time it became a world class event.
 International cycling stars started to appear among the professional teams participating in the Tour, such as Maurizio Fondriest, Paweł Tonkov, Peter Lutenberger, Adriano Baffi, Andy Hampsten, Marco Pantani, Jewgienij Bierzin, Dmitri Konyshev, Marcus Zberg, Jens Voigt, Peter van Petegem, Tom Steels, Jaan Kirsipuu, Alexander Vinocourov, Chris Boardman, Stuart O'Grady, Danilo Di Luca, as well as the best Polish riders - Zbigniew Spruch, Zenon Jaskuła and Dariusz Baranowski.

 Over next few years the race has been promoted by the UCI, reaching Class 2.2 in 2004.
 In the 2005 season, Tour de Pologne was included in the ProTour cycle, as the only event of this kind in Central and Eastern European countries.
-The last two editions of the race were huge events and attracted a great deal of attention from the media.
-Millions of people watched the race live on Polish TV, and for the first time in history the event was transmitted by Eurosport 2, in nine languages, and in 40 countries.
-Almost 2 million spectators observed the race on the road, more than 6 thousand press articles have been published and 80 thousand Internet users watched the online streaming coverage.
+The last edition of the race was huge event and attracted a great deal of attention from the media.
+Millions of people watched the race live on Polish TV, and the event was transmitted by Eurosport, in 20 languages, and in 59 countries.
+2 million spectators observed the race on the road.

-The race is accompanied by many events; over 10 thousand young cyclists took part in Mini Tour de Pologne.
+The race is accompanied by many events e.g. Nutella Mini Tour de Pologne and Tour de Pologne for Amateurs.
 Sports and cultural events were organised in the stage towns.

 On the podium